dart-lang/language/resources/type-system/flow-analysis.md

       - Else if `S` is `X extends R` then let `T1` = `X & T`
       - Else If `S` is `X & R` then let `T1` = `X & T`
       - Else `x` is not promotable (shouldn't happen since we checked above)
-      - Let `VM2 = VariableModel(declared, T1::promoted, T1::tested, assigned,
+      - Let `VM2 = VariableModel(declared, T1::promoted, S::tested, assigned,
       unassigned, captured)`
       - Return `FlowModel(r, VI[x -> VM2])`
 - `promoteToNonNull(E, M)` where `E` is an expression and `M` is a flow model is